akruszewski/gibl/manuscript/chapter1.md

 I>
 I> **Encryption** is a method of encoding values such that only authorized persons can view the original content.
 Decryption is a method of decoding encrypted values.

-However, before we talk about encryption, we first have to recall what functions are, since encoding/decoding values is achieved with the usage of them.
+However, before we talk about encryption, we first have to recall what functions are, since the encoding/decoding values is achieved with the usage of them.

 ### 1.2.1.
 Functions